-The Texas Tech University Health Sciences Center (TTUHSC) Master of Physical Therapy (M.P.T.)
-Program has been accredited by the Commission on Accreditation in Physical Therapy (CAPTE) since its inception and is currently accredited through the year 2008.
-The M.P.T.
-Program is scheduled to go through the Re-accreditation process in 2008.
+The Texas Tech University Health Sciences Center's (TTUHSC) Physical Therapy program is located within the School of Allied Health Sciences and the Department of Rehabilitation Sciences.
+The TTUHSC Physical Therapy program has been accredited by the Commission on Accreditation in Physical Therapy (CAPTE) since its inception and is currently accredited through December 31st, 2018.